ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 .
 For more information on why we allow “holes” in the hierarchy, please take a look [here](../decisions/5_implemented/holes.md).

+Use the `directory/holes` tag in `infos/features/storage` to indicate that your storage plugin supports this feature.

 [markdown shell recorder]: https://master.libelektra.org/tests/shell/shell_recorder/tutorial_wrapper

 ## Differentiate Between Empty Keys and Keys Containing an Empty String